 - Mirror cartons: Several sizes of telescoping cartons for framed pictures, mirrors or glass

 - Mattress cartons: Available in queen/king, double, single (twin) and crib sizes.
 A separate carton is necessary for box springs

-- Stretchwrap: A special plastic covering that safely adheres to furniture and protects it from snags, tears, and dirt
+- Stretchwrap: A special plastic covering that safely adheres to upholstered furniture and protects it from snags, tears, and dirt

 Use newspaper only for cushioning-never place newspaper against items as the ink will rub off.
 It can get embedded in fine china, so be wary!